Passed Build Public Renewables Act.

 Hello, my name is Sarahana Shrestha.

-As the Democratic nominee for State Assembly in District 103, I’m running to change the culture of Albany and fight for the future Hudson Valley deserves.
+I’m running for re-election in New York State Assembly District 103 because there is a lot of work left to be done in changing the culture of Albany and fighting for the future Hudson Valley deserves.
 Our residents know that now is the time to build a government that works for everyone.

 How climate activist Sarahana Shrestha pulled off an election upset